zernab1/zernab1.github.io/_posts/2024-2-12-Day-Three.md

 You would do `df3 = pd.concat([df1, df2], ignore_index=True)`

 By default the axis=0, for vertical.
 But if you were adding on new columns with data to a df, you would set axis=1.

+---

+Keeping these posts short is probably the key way to stay consistent with posting, (and also to prevent from taking too much time away from the actual learning process).
+So that's it for now!
+Til next time~